Alvaro2112/Checkers-AI/README.md

 ![Rewards vs Episodes](Images/board.png)

-When starting the game you will see this Interface, you will play as black by default but you can change that by ticking the "Play as White" box before starting the game.
+When starting the game you will see this Interface, you will play as black by default but you can change that by ticking the "Play as White" box before starting a new game.

 The other buttons are self explanatory.